 Our Top Tip of All

 If you are involved in a really bad crash, especially one caused by a drunk driver, you might get paid more than fair market value on your property damage, for punitive damages.
 But you should expect a big fight on that.
 If this is the case, especially if you are seriously hurt, you should talk to a lawyer familiar with these cases.
 At Holland & Usry, we take DUI-related car crashes very seriously and handle them differently than other crash claims.
 If you’ve been involved in a DUI-related crash, contact us to discover some unique options you have to potentially develop a strong claim for higher compensation for the criminal act that hurt you.

 There's a lot of reasons to seek an attorney if you're seriously hurt.
+If you mention an attorney to the adjuster, he'll likely fight to keep you to himself- consider why he does that and use these tips to keep him at bay.
 If all of this overwhelms you or you don’t want to compile all of this while you try to cope with serious injuries or just figure out how bad you’re hurt, remember we do this for a living—just like the adjuster.
 For answers to other questions about your case, check out other articles on our site and be sure to download our FREE REPORT on crash cases.
 And for immediate personal attention to your specific case, call us to set up a free meeting to see how we can help you deal with the adjuster.